 - Something to protect the table such as a plastic tablecloth – you definitely want to protect your table and your clothing for this activity!

 Pour 1/4 to 1/2 inch of liquid starch into your plastic tub.
 Then add drops of the liquid acrylic paint.

 Note: We made our thick acrylic paint liquidy by putting a dollop in our cup then adding an equal amount of water and mixing completely with a paint brush.

 Swirl around with the end of a paint brush.

-Set a piece of paper* on top of the starch + paint design.
+Set a piece of paper (or, in this case, a blank gift tag) on top of the starch and paint design.
 Press slightly to make sure that the marbled design transfers to the paper evenly and there aren’t any air bubbles.

 Lift up and admire your marbled paper.

 Set down on the plastic tablecloth or on a piece of wax paper to dry.
 The liquid starch will stick to most other things as it dries, which you don’t want!